NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ```bash
 git clone https://github.com/NetApp/FSx-ONTAP-samples-scripts.git
 ```
-Then navigate to this sample's directory:
+Then navigate to Helm Chart configuration files in this sample's directory:
 ```
 cd FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/HelmChart
 ```
-Ran the command below after making the following substitutions:
+Either make the following substitutions to the command line, or update the `values.yaml` file with the following information.
+Additional information about the parameters can be found in the [Input Parameters](#input-parameters) section above.
 * \<usernname> - The username you want Harvest to use to authenticate with the FSxN file system.
-The default is 'fsxadmin'.
 * \<password> - The password you want Harvest to use to authenticate with the FSxN file system.
 * \<managment\_lif> - The IP address, or DNS hostname, of the FSx for ONTAP file system management endpoint.
-You can get this information from the AWS console.
 * \<prometheus> - The release name of the Prometheus instance you want to use to store the monitoring data.
-If you used the command above to install Prometheus, this will be 'kube-prometheus-stack'.

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts